 The sale must be accompanied by a standard contract of sale and preferably also a reservation contract.
 This protects both the seller and the buyer from any fraud, which could be very expensive.

 The purchase contract then handles the sale itself.
 There are some minor differences from the sale of an apartment or house.
 A land purchase agreement is slightly different due to the nature of the property.
 And its exact wording also affects the purpose for which the land is acquired.
-Therefore, we certainly do not recommend downloading free templates from the internet, which are always too general and incomplete, or tailor-made for a completely different plot of land.
+Therefore, we definitely do not recommend downloading free templates from the internet, which are always only generic and incomplete, or tailor-made for a completely different plot of land.

-If you choose the first option, you must submit a project documentation containing information about the planned construction of the house in addition to the land purchase contract when you apply for the mortgage.
-In any case, a lien is established in favor of the bank, which is regulated by a contract signed between the seller and the bank itself.
+If you choose the first option, you must submit a project documentation containing information on the planned construction of the house in addition to the land purchase contract when you apply for the mortgage.
+In any case, a lien is established in favour of the bank, which is regulated by a contract signed between the seller and the bank itself.

-Land is a property like any other.
-That’s why we don’t recommend skipping the attorney’s or other escrow for the sale of land.
+Land is real estate like any other.
+Therefore, we do not recommend skipping the attorney’s or other escrow for the sale of land.
 This involves transferring all funds (the reservation fee and the remaining value of the purchase price) to a secure and separate account held by a solicitor, notary or bank (depending on the type of escrow).
 This protects both the seller and the buyer, as no one has ownership rights or all the funds at any one time.

 Once all the funds are in escrow, it is possible to apply for registration in the Land Registry.
 Only after the transfer of ownership is completed, the escrow money is released and sent to the seller’s account.

-This is not the only issue we have discussed in detail in our article on selling an apartment.
+This is not the only issue we have discussed in detail in our article on the sale of an apartment.

 Land transfer and tax obligations